 His instructors and tormentors – for the training had always been merciless, and he could not count how many times he had been waterboarded, confined or beaten as a child – had come from many backgrounds.
 They included Israelis, Lebanese and even the odd European.
 Each was, in his own particular way, a master of the application of pain and death.

-The Partridge had no memories before age ten or so.
+The Crow had no memories before age ten or so.
 He knew nothing of his parentage or ancestry.
 It did not matter.
 He needed no one and nothing.

 For a long time his only family had been his fellow Kopis, and his only loyalty to the Kataeb Party – the right-wing Phalange organization and militia dedicated to the purification of Lebanon from foreign scum – and to the Haddad clan that ruled the party.
-He'd been a true believer in the Kataeb's mission to rid Lebanon of Palestinians and maintain the dominance of the Maronite people.
+He’d been a true believer in the Kataeb’s mission to rid Lebanon of Palestinians and maintain the dominance of the Maronite Christians over the Muslims.

-In recent years, though, after seeing founding members make war on one another and even slaughter one another's families, his fanatical dedication had been replaced by cutting cynicism.
+Over the years, though, as he saw founding members make war on one another and even slaughter one another’s families, his fanatical dedication had been replaced first by disappointment, and eventually by cutting cynicism.
 As he approached his thirtieth birthday he had come to feel that his only true obligation was to himself.
 Only personal power – and an utter lack of moral restraint – could keep one safe in this hellish world.
+In order to survive a man had to be willing to kill, torture and destroy.
+Men, women, children – it didn’t matter.
+There were no innocents.

 As for his name, it was a private joke.
-Years ago, one particularly sadistic trainer named Pascale – perhaps resenting cadet 64's unusually deep green eyes – had named him Puke for Eyes.
+Years ago, one particularly sadistic trainer named Pascale – perhaps resenting cadet 64’s unusually deep green eyes – had named him Puke for Eyes.
 Thereafter cadet 64 had been forced to respond to that filthy moniker, under threat of beating or worse.
-And there had been much, much worse at times.
+And there had been much worse.
 He did not like to remember the tortures and the… the other thing.

 In the end, though, he had triumphed.
-At the age of fourteen, on an extended training patrol with Pascale, he waited until the man slept, chloroformed him with a homemade mixture and killed him.
+At the age of fourteen, on an extended training patrol with Pascale, he waited until the man slept, chloroformed him with a homemade mixture and bound him.
+When Pascale regained consciousness, cadet 64 stared into the man’s black eyes as he killed him.
+He wanted his “puke green eyes” to be the last thing Pascale ever saw.
+Pascale’s death screams were the sweetest thing cadet 64 had ever heard.

 Upon graduation, every Kopis chose his own name.
-Cadet 64 took the name Green as a way of turning the long-time insult on its head.
-As for his code name – the Partridge – it came much later, paid for with the blood of the dead.
+Cadet 64 had taken the name Green as a way of turning the long-time insult on its head.
+As for his code name – the Crow – it came much later, paid for with the blood of the dead.

-He'd been taught to keep his body strong.
+He’d been taught to keep his body strong.
 He ate only healthy foods, and ran at least five kilometers every morning.
-In the camp he had been trained extensively in martial arts and had been the best fighter in his age group.
-For the last several years, however, he had focused his attention on an exploration of exotic torture techniques, from the “brazen bull” of ancient Greece to the “heretic's fork” once employed by the Spanish inquisition.
+In the camp he had trained extensively in martial arts and had been the best fighter in his age group.
+For the last several years, however, he had focused his attention on an exploration of exotic torture techniques, from the “brazen bull” of ancient Greece to the “heretic’s fork” employed by the Spanish inquisition.
 He enjoyed replicating such devices for use in his own work.
-Much could be learned from the brilliant torturers of the past, especially the church, whose innovations in the field were inspiring.
-The Partridge only regretted that he could never publish the results of his studies.
-He had to content himself with the recognition of his subjects.
+Much could be learned from the brilliant torturers of the past, especially the Catholic church, whose innovations in the field were brilliant.
+The Crow only regretted that he could never publish the results of his studies.
+He had to content himself with the recognition of his subjects, even if it came in the form of pleading, shrieking and despair.

 As he worked he listened to the soulful voice of Umm Kulthum, emanating from a small CD player on a nearby table.
 Arak asey al-dami’, she sang.
 I see you refusing to cry.